openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Overview
 --------
+I would like to create a single raster dataset from several raster datasets by mosaicing them together.
+How can I do that?
 A mosaic is a combination or fusion of two or more images.
 In SEPAL, you can create a single raster dataset from several raster datasets by mosaicing them together.
 This can be achieved on both contiguous rasters (see first image below) and overlapping images (see second image below).